Uses

 - Preview Basic image editing for Web pages.

-- Scrivener Book drafting, and research.
+- Scrivener Book drafting, and research organization.

 - Soulver 3 Calculator crossed with a notepad, enjoyable and elegant.
 Monthly budgets and expense tracking, all sorts of in-the-moment calculations.